brvpuyve/MS2PIP-for-DIA/README.md

 Kind Regards,
 Bart Van Puyvelde
 Email: bart.vanpuyvelde@ugent.be
-This research was mainly funded by a mandate from the Research Foundation Flanders (FWO) awarded to B.VP. [grant number 11B4518N]
+This research was mainly funded by a mandate from the Research Foundation Flanders (FWO) awarded to BVP [grant number 11B4518N]